madhug-nadig/articles/_posts/2017-12-04-understanding-random-forests-and-scikit-implementation-machine-learning.md

 I've used the "Chronic Kidney Diseases" dataset from the UCI ML repository.
 We will be predicting the presence of chronic kidney disease based on many input parameters.
 The _predict class_ is binary: **"chronic"** or **"not chronic"**.

 The dataset will be divided into _'test'_ and _'training'_ samples for **[cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics))**.
-The training set will be used to 'teach' the algorithm about the dataset, ie. to build a model; which, in the case of k-NN algorithm happens during active runtime during prediction.
-The test set will be used for evaluation of the results.
+The training set will be used to 'teach' the algorithm about the dataset, ie. to build a model.

 In scikit-learn, we can use the `sklearn.ensemble.RandomForestClassifier` class to perform classification on a dataset.
 The `scikit-learn` implementation takes in a variety of input parameters that can be [found here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
 The most interesting of them is the values of `n_estimators` (the number of trees in the model) and `criterion` (to specificy the metric for splitting).
 With the sklearn implementation, you can also provide option for `min_samples_split` (to specify how may values are needed for a split).